 The Singular "They": Acceptance and Debate

 While the singular "they" has gained widespread acceptance, particularly in informal contexts, it remains a topic of debate among some grammarians and language purists.
 Some argue that it violates traditional grammatical rules and creates ambiguity.
-However, proponents of the singular "they" point to its historical usage, its effectiveness in promoting inclusivity, and its growing acceptance in mainstream media and academic writing.
+Even so, proponents of the singular "they" point to its historical usage, its effectiveness in promoting inclusivity, and its growing acceptance in mainstream media and academic writing.

 Major style guides, such as the Associated Press (AP) Stylebook and the Chicago Manual of Style, have officially endorsed the use of the singular "they" in specific circumstances, further solidifying its legitimacy.
 As societal understanding of gender diversity continues to evolve, it's likely that the singular "they" will become even more prevalent and accepted in all forms of communication.